Weekly Musings – Macro Quartet for the week ending June 14, 2024 | India Infoline

 Data Source: Bloomberg

-US bond yields started the week at subdued levels of 4.471%, but gradually edged lower to touch 4.221% levels towards the end of the week.
-The US bond yields were led lower first by the US headline inflation coming in 10 bps lower at 3.3%.
-While the Fed cut rate cuts to just 1 cut in 2024, the bond yields still tapered as the rate cuts are expected to be more aggressive and proactive in 2025.
-That led to a sharp fall in the bond yields.
-The markets are veering around to the belief that rates will still be cut, even if back-ended.
+US bond yields started the week at subdued levels of 4.285%, but gradually edged lower to touch 4.257% levels towards the end of the week.
+The US bond yields were led lower first by the increasing likelihood of the Fed cutting raters in September.
+While the Fed reduced its rate cut estimates to just one cut in 2024, bond yields tapered as the rate cuts are expected to be more aggressive in 2025.
+Bond yields are trended lower in the last 2 weeks.
+The markets are veering around to the belief that rates will still be cut, and perhaps a lot more aggressive in 2025.
 Let us turn to the US dollar index (DXY), a barometer of dollar strength.

 |Date